On Cloitre's hiccup sequences: Definition, literature, and OEIS insights

 We highlight some of the scattered comments on hiccup sequences that can be found on the OEIS.
 The $(0,1,2,3)$-hiccup sequence is entry \seqnum{A007066} with first few numbers

 It is entered in the OEIS as a Beatty sequence

 where $\phi=\frac{1+\sqrt{5}}2$ is the golden mean.
-This is equal to the upper Wythoff numbers plus two, and it also corresponds to the positions of $1$ of the fixed point of $0\mapsto 010,\ 1\mapsto 10$ that starts with $1$.
-This follows from Fraenkel's characterizations of the upper Wythoff sequence~\cite{fraenkel1982}.
+Except for its initial entry, it is equal to the upper Wythoff sequence \seqnum{A001950} plus two.
+It also corresponds to the positions of $1$ of the fixed point of $0\mapsto 010,\ 1\mapsto 10$ that starts with $1$.
+These facts follow from Fraenkel's characterizations of the upper Wythoff sequence~\cite{fraenkel1982}.

 The $(1,1,4,2)$-hiccup sequence \seqnum{A086398} starts out with

 Kimberling asked if it corresponds to the positions of $1$ in the unique fixed point of $0\mapsto 10,\ 1\mapsto 1000$.
 It is not so hard to see that this is true.
 The fixed point